alliancecan/driconnect/driconnect/content/program.en.md

       <div class="col-2 text-center"><a href="#rooms">Large Plenary</a></div>
       <div class="col">
         <details>
-          <summary class="h4">Genetics and Genomics Analysis Platform (GenAP)</summary>
+          <summary class="h4">From GenAP to the UseGalaxy.ca initiative</summary>
           <p>Speaker: <strong>TBD</strong></p>
           <p><small>
-            A brief update on GenAP.
+            This presentation will introduce the UseGalaxy.ca initiative that will succeed and gradually replace GenAP.ca.
             GenAP is a platform that has been in operation since 2015 and has helped hundreds of Canadian researchers and students from the Medicine and Life sciences communities.
             It has been supported over the years in various ways by Calcul Québec, Calcul Canada (Alliance), Genome Canada, Canarie and the CFI (Cyberinfrastructures).